diptobiswasanime4/Notes/Computer Networks/Physical Layer.md

 Physical layer is the lowest layer of the [[OSI Model Layers]]

 Physical Layer is responsible for transmitting bits over a medium.
 It also provides Electrical and Mechanical specifications.
+One of its major functions is to move data in the form of electromagnetic signals across the transmission medium.

+Physical layer converts data into [[Signal|signals]]

+Signals can be:

+1. Electrical signal
+2. Optical/ Light signal
+3. Microwave signal
 ## Services

 1. Physical characteristics of the media